-OVERVIEW: Mid Atlantic Arts Foundation tasks itself with supporting artistic work created by, presented to, and engaged with its geographic region.
-It gives grants to both individual artists and organizations, and dance is a big part of its giving.
+OVERVIEW: Mid Atlantic Arts Foundation supports artistic work created by, presented to, and engaged with its geographic region.

-The biggest of MAAF’s funding programs is ArtsCONNECT, a program that’s all about teamwork: It provides support for projects in which at least three Mid Atlantic performing arts presenters from two different states work collaboratively to present a touring solo artist or ensemble.
-A consortium of presenters bands together to apply, with a mid-March deadline.
-There are some worm-hole details regarding which presenting organizations can band together to submit an application; be sure to read the guidelines carefully.
+The largest of MAAF’s funding programs is ArtsCONNECT, a program that prioritizes teamwork: It provides support for projects in which at least three Mid Atlantic performing arts presenters from two different states work collaboratively to present a touring solo performer or ensemble.

-In a similar vein, MAAF also operates a Special Presenter Initiatives program, specifically geared towards bringing outside performances to the area, with grants ranging from $500 to $5,000.
-For this program, the performance groups must be from the Mid Atlantic or reside outside of the U.S.
+MAAF also operates a Special Presenter Initiatives program.
+It's a microcosm of ArtsCONNECT, specifically geared towards bringing performance to Delaware, the District of Columbia, and the U.S. Virgin Islands (the smallest populations in the Mid Atlantic region).
+Grants range from $500 to $5,000.
+For this program, performance groups must be from the Mid Atlantic or reside outside of the U.S.

 To access the database of past grantees, click here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)